IBM/idmt/README.md

 Download
 ========

-The complied version of the tool (Jar) can be downloaded from this link:
+The compiled version of the tool (Jar) can be downloaded from this link:

 https://www-01.ibm.com/marketing/iwm/iwm/web/preLogin.do?lang=en_US&source=idmt